Become a Certified Cat Trainer

 ABC has been in the animal career training industry for decades.
 We recognize the current trend in the feline industry can represent employment opportunities for people who want to pursue a career in cat training.

 These statistics indicate more and more pet owners are spending their discretionary income on their cats.
-According to the Bureau of Labor Statistics, the demand for animal training services is projected to increase by 11% from 2014 to 2024.2 Given that there are more pet cats than pet dogs in the United States, this is very exciting.
+According to the Bureau of Labor Statistics, the demand for animal training services is projected to increase by 11% from 2014 to 2024.2 Given that there are 46.5 million pet cats in the United States, this is very exciting.

 Where Cat Trainers Can Work

 As a cat trainer, you may have the opportunity to work at a variety of locations, such as:

 - Pet retail stores

 - Veterinary hospitals